What Construction Workers Should Know About the Scaffold Law in New York

 The scaffold law makes owners and contractors responsible for ensuring the safety of any workers who must perform jobs where there are gravity-related dangers and the risk of falling.
 If the owner, contractor, or agent is not in compliance and a worker suffers an injury, that worker has the right to sue those parties for damages.

 The New York scaffold law is unique in that it places absolute liability on owners and contractors whether they had any direct supervision or control over the work at the time of the injury or not.
 Consequently, they cannot place blame on another party such as a subcontractor or even the worker.
-No other state has this kind of stringent law in place protecting safety of the worker.
+No other state has this kind of stringent law in place protecting the safety of the worker.

 The scaffold law applies to seven job categories.
 People covered by the scaffold law include construction workers engaging in the following activities: